phantomghost2023/Military-grade-quantum-encryption/README.md

 Contributions are welcome!
 Please refer to `CONTRIBUTING.md` (to be created) for guidelines on how to contribute to this project.

+## Recent Progress

+We have successfully resolved initial setup and module import issues, ensuring the core framework components are functional.
+The entire test suite now executes successfully, demonstrating the stability and correctness of key generation, rotation, revocation, and hybrid key exchange functionalities.
+Additionally, we've implemented graphical representations of error trends to enhance debugging and monitoring capabilities.

 ## License

 This project is licensed under the MIT License - see the `LICENSE` file (to be created) for details.